Keirua/The-Solar-System/notes-and-references.md

 More on life in vacuum/terraformation?

-Talk about inner/outer solar system, asteroid belt, Kuiper, Oort
+Talk about inner/outer solar system (telluric planets, then giants), asteroid belt, Kuiper, Oort.
+Maybe as intro ?

 # Number of words